Skip to content

 Ask Antigravity something simple first:

-If that works, move on to page actions such as:
+If that works, move on to actual work such as:

 Claude Desktop's current local MCP config is command-based.
-Because Koharu exposes a local HTTP MCP endpoint rather than a packaged desktop extension, the practical config-file path is to use a small bridge process that connects Claude Desktop to http://127.0.0.1:9999/mcp.
+Because Koharu exposes a local HTTP MCP endpoint rather than a packaged desktop extension, the practical approach is to use a small bridge process that connects Claude Desktop to http://127.0.0.1:9999/mcp.

 This guide uses mcp-remote for that bridge.